 - Targeted skills and knowledge-building didactic seminars, workshops, panels, courses, and discussions facilitated by faculty from multiple disciplines at Washington University in St. Louis and partner institutions in the US and across the globe.

 - Mentored research with a research faculty member conducting global mental health disparities research in an African country.
 Ongoing meetings, professional development, and hands-on research experience (to the extent possible in a remote format).

 - Summer 2021 will be offered completely virtually (via Zoom); no travel required.

 - Engage in writing publications using study data and proposal development to explore new opportunities related to HIV/AIDS or global mental health disparities

 - In-residence at Washington University in St. Louis

-- Includes participation in summer program
+- Includes participation in the summer intensive program

 - Option to extend for 2nd year